-We examined the Cycle Two testing period ending June 30, 2021, which had a lead action level of 15 parts per billion (ppb).
-Starting in Cycle Three, the lead action level was lowered to five ppb.
+4 We examined the testing period for Cycle Two ending June 30, 2021, which had a lead action level of 15 parts per billion (ppb).
+Starting in Cycle Three the lead action level was lowered to five ppb.
 Schools should be aware that water outlets that were acceptable under the previous regulations could exceed the new lead action level and require remediation.
 Schools should account for this change in their sampling process and remediation efforts by prioritizing sampling water outlets that exceeded five ppb during the previous testing period.